Toggle: English / Spanish

 Airways and lungs

 - Irregular heartbeat

 - Collapse (shock)

 - Severe pain at the site of the sting

 - Whitened color of the area around the sting

 - Change to the color of the area as oxygen decreases

 - Abdominal pain

+Seek medical help right away.
+Contact your local emergency services.
 Wash the area with fresh water.
-Remove any foreign material at the wound site.
-Soak wound in the hottest water the patient can tolerate for 30 - 90 minutes while contacting your local emergency services.
+Remove any debris, such as sand, at the wound site.
+Soak wound in the hottest water the person can tolerate for 30 to 90 minutes.

 Before Calling Emergency